xgfone/go-redis/README.md

 # go-redis
-Supply the high-level API interface based on https://github.com/garyburd/redigo
+Supply the high-level API interface based on https://github.com/garyburd/redigo.
+It uses a pool to handle the redis connection in the underlying implementation, but you don't have to care about it, and it should be transparent to the user.

 ## About the API

-For the meaning of APIs, please see the redis command [doc](https://redis.io/commands).
+For the meaning of APIs, please see the corresponding redis command [doc](https://redis.io/commands).

 #### Name